justanothercell/kommando/docs/src/first_steps/first_steps.md

 - [std](https://github.com/justanothercell/kommando/tree/dev/kdolib/std) library: this library defines `println` and a bunch of other useful functions and structures
 - [c_api](https://github.com/justanothercell/kommando/tree/dev/kdolib/c_api) library: used in-proxy by `std`, it defines many c ffi functions.

 To compile this example we need to provide path to these libraries, located in the [kdolib/](https://github.com/justanothercell/kommando/tree/dev/kdolib) directory.

+>**Note:** Use `make help` or `./kommando --help` to get a complete list of options

 Here we assume we are in the root directory of the [kommando](https://github.com/justanothercell/kommando/tree/dev) compiler, otherwise you need to adjust the paths in the command.